ESTATE & PROBATE LAWYER

 - PROBATE DISPUTES

 While our goal is to usher families through the probate process as efficiently as possible, the reality is that these are emotional times and disputes may arise.
 When a will contest or other dispute arises during the process, we can help.
-A probate lawyer from our Firm will protect your interests in negotiation or trial as necessary.

 What is probate?